-To the north, the Shan State’s green mountains and pastoral plateaux are home to farming tribes, with homestays and wilderness trekking to tempt all abilities.
-Far down south, adventurous divers can learn from the ancient sea-dwelling Moken tribe, known for extreme free diving and instinctive knowledge of the ocean.
+Away from its cities, the country boasts astonishing natural beauty, and rural communities with traditions maintained over thousands of years.
+To the north, the Shan State’s green mountains and pastoral plateaux are home to farming tribes, with homestays and wilderness trekking to tempt all abilities, and Inle Lake’s crystal clear waters are dotted with stilt-villages and floating gardens.
+Far to the south, the virtually deserted islands of the Mergui Archipelago are home to the sea-dwelling Moken tribe, known for extreme free-diving and their instinctive knowledge of the ocean.

 See our recommended